wp-plugins/search-by-sku-for-woocommerce/readme.txt

 == Installation ==

 1. Upload `woocommerce-searchbysku.php` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. No configuration required :)

 == Changelog ==
+= 0.5.2 =
+Bug fix release!
+0.5.1 removed the plugin when searching in the Wordpress admin as Woocommerce has implemented searching for simple products by SKU.
+I didn't realise they had not added searching for variable products by SKU.
+This release re-enables that feature, other new features:

+* Fix long standing bug of the product filtering not playing nicely with the plugin.
+(Searching within categories etc)
+* Handle multiple comma separated skus in search (Admin only)
+* Admin search re-implemented to be much closer to Woocommerce search and make more appropriate use of Wordpress filters.
+(This will make it easier to *hopefully* integrate back into woocommerce core)
+* General code tidy up.
 = 0.5.1 =
-* Disabling SKU search in admin to let woocommerce handle it.
+* Disabling SKU search in admin to let Woocommerce handle it.
 = 0.5 =
 * Improved support for sites running [wpml](http://wpml.org/) = 0.4 =